Best restaurants for foodies in these Ontario destinations

 Location: 224 James Street North, Hamilton

 The French in downtown Hamilton is an elegant, cosmopolitan little eatery that delivers big on taste, both in flare and food.
 Located in a heritage building, the marble bar, open style kitchen, Parisian bistro-style patio and impeccable service add to the old-world ambiance.

-Where to Stay: There are a handful of upscale chain hotels in the downtown core, or you can venture just west of the city centre to Best Western Premier C Hotel by Carmen’s, Hamilton’s first boutique hotel or The Pearle Hotel and Spa, an upscale waterfront property in Burlington.
+Where to stay in Hamilton: Accommodation in the city include a handful of comfortable chain hotels in the downtown core or venture just west of the city centre to Best Western Premier C Hotel by Carmen’s, Hamilton’s first boutique hotel.
+East of Hamilton, The Pearle Hotel and Spa is an upscale waterfront property in Burlington.

 As Ontario’s southernmost region, the southwest enjoys the longest harvest season, fertile soil, and naturally a strong farming culture.
-Tap into the region’s rich rural roots at one of its many celebrated farm-to-table restaurants.
+Tap into the region’s rich rural roots at one of its many celebrated farm-to-table restaurants, such as: